- Assistant Director: Corporate Improvement & Customer Services

 When it comes to the social side of things, we have lots going on; our Staff Club runs a range of events like pub quizzes and theatre trips and we have lots of discounts available to staff for local sports, leisure and retail activities.

-Your appointment is not subject to a probationary period, but you will be expected to make significant achievements in implementing the company targets and programmes and to demonstrate leadership and a commitment to your role which will set an example to your peers.
+Your appointment is not subject to a probationary period, but you will be expected to make significant achievements in implementing organisational targets and programmes and to demonstrate leadership and a commitment to your role which will set an example to your peers.

 Place of work